levitsky/biolccc/doc/sphinx/source/tutorial.rst

 Peptide sequence notation
 *************************

-In libBioLCCC we use the extended peptide notation.
-It is based on the `one-letter IUPAC notation <http://www.chem.qmul.ac.uk/iupac/AminoAcid/>`_, but borrows only letters for the standard 20 aminoacids (i.e. no B, Z, X).
+In pyteomics.biolccc/libBioLCCC we use the extended peptide notation.
+It is based on the
+`one-letter IUPAC notation <http://www.chem.qmul.ac.uk/iupac/AminoAcid/>`_, but borrows only letters for the standard 20 aminoacids (i.e. no B, Z, X).
 We extended it in the following way: